-Most recently, she has sung the role of Hébé and Amour in Rameau’s Les Indes Galantes with Ensemble OrQuesta in London.
+Most recently, she sang the role of Hébé and Amour in Rameau’s Les Indes Galantes with Ensemble OrQuesta in London.
 In the 2018/2019 season, she studied the roles of Oscar (Un ballo in maschera) and Musetta (La Bohéme) in Italy.
-She is currently preparing the role of Musetta (La Bohéme) and Zerlina (Don Giovanni) for the Accademia Lirica Internazionale Umberto Giordano in Foggia, Italy.
+She is currently preparing the role of Zerlina (Don Giovanni) at the Opera Theater of Varna, Bulgaria.

 She was a finalist in the Opera Grand Rapids Young Vocalist Competition (2013) and won the Expectation Prize at the Vissi d´Arte International Competition (2016).

 She takes a strong interest in Baroque music.
 She participated in the Baroque School of Music in Holešov (2016 and 2017) where she was selected as a soloist in St. John´s Passion (J.S.
 Bach).
 She also studied at the Bach Meisterkurs 2017 in Leipzig.